knightmoves-curriculum/advanced-c-sharp/lessons/050-testing-exceptions/README.md

-In today's lesson we'll look at setting up and tearing down tests.
-Unit tests often duplicate set up steps within each test method.
-The best practice is to extract those common set up steps into a setup method.
-Within XUnit this setup method is the constructor.
-In some cases tests require tear down steps after each test.
-Within XUnit this is accomplished by implementing the IDisposable interface and adding teardown steps to the Dispose method.
+In today's lesson we'll look at handling exceptions in tests.
+XUnit test cases fail when the code they are testing throws an exception because, by default, a test is expected to complete successfully without unexpected errors.
+The Assert.Throws method in XUnit is used to verify that a specific exception is thrown by a given piece of code, ensuring that expected failures are correctly handled in tests.
+By using Assert.Throws, a test can pass if the expected exception occurs, allowing for controlled validation of error-handling behavior.

 ``` cs
 using System.Security.Cryptography;